 After a less-than-perfect skate in the qualifying round, he had an even more unfortunate showing in the short, dropping to 11th place.
 The debut was made even the more difficult by the loud disapproving reaction of the crowd and the criticism he had to endure in the press at the time.
 The long program was no less easy to go through for Ilia – as evident in the video below, his performance is like a rollercoaster – the wonderfully fascinating program consists of moments of pure technical and choreographic brilliance that leaves you yearning for more, intervened with total disaster in the next second.

 By having the luck of his opponents that night making more mistakes than him, Klimkin still managed to get back into the top 10.
-In her column in “Sport-Express” Elena Vaytsekhovskaya, a famous Russian journalist long considered the gold standard of sports reporting in her native country, was incredibly harsh on the athlete, calling his performance “Absolutely horrible – like a nightmare come true”.
+In her column in “Sport-Express” Elena Vaytsekhovskaya, a famous Russian journalist long considered the gold standard of sports reporting in her native country, was harsh on the athlete, calling his performance “Nothing else but a nightmare come true”.

-The inconsistent results and the media scrutiny were the last worries on Klimkin’s mind at the end of the long season, though.
+The inconsistent results and the media scrutiny seemed like insignificant worries at the background of everything else that was taking place in Ilia’s life.
 At this time, coach Igor Rusakov was in the hospital, fighting for his life.

 With his health quickly deteriorating over the spring of 2003, he finally passed away on July 23rd, 2003 after a long battle with leukemia.
 He was aged only 44 at the time.